Raise A Reader

 The Canucks for Kids Fund is proud to support the annual Raise-a-Reader campaign put on by the Postmedia Group.
 The Postmedia Raise-a-Reader campaign exists to empower today’s children and families with tools to improve their reading skills.
 These skills are the foundation for lifelong learning that significantly affects the quality of life and the health and social economic well-being of individuals, families and communities.

 Several newspapers across Canada are in support of family literacy; the various newspapers are raising awareness and funds through sponsorship and various fundraising events, including Raise A Reader Day when volunteers hawk their local newspaper in exchange for a donation.

-This year Raise-a-Reader Day is on Wednesday, September 25, 2013 from 7:00am - 9:00am on street corners in downtown Vancouver.
+Last year Raise-a-Reader Day take place on Wednesday, September 25, 2013 from 7:00am - 9:00am on street corners in downtown Vancouver.
 Look for Canucks players and alumni and purchase a copy of the Vancouver Sun from them to help raise funds and awareness!

 All funds the Canucks for Kids Fund receives from the Raise A Reader campaign goes directly to the Canucks Family Education Centre.